When is YugaByte DB a good fit?

 What about correctness testing?

 Jepsen is a widely used framework to evaluate databases’ behavior under different failure scenarios.
 It allows for a database to be run across multiple nodes, and create artificial failure scenarios, as well as verify the correctness of the system under these scenarios.
 YugaByte DB 1.2 passes formal Jepsen testing.

-Is the Community Edition open source?
+Is YugaByte DB open source?

-Community Edition is the best choice for the startup organizations with strong technical operations expertise looking to deploy YugaByte DB into production with traditional DevOps tools.
+YugaByte DB is the best choice for the startup organizations with strong technical operations expertise looking to deploy YugaByte DB into production with traditional DevOps tools.

-Enterprise Edition includes all the features of the Community Edition as well as additional features such as built-in cloud native operations, enterprise-grade deployment options and world-class support.
+YugaByte Platform is commercial software for running a self-managed DB-as-a-Service.
+It has built-in cloud native operations, enterprise-grade deployment options and world-class support.
 It is the simplest way to run YugaByte DB in mission-critical production environments with one or more regions (across both public cloud and on-premises datacenters).